 The extra cost of the wood adds to the cost of the finished instrument.
 Making a perfect center joint in maple can be a difficult thing to do well, but may not take any longer than the constant redrawing of the center line while making

-When a string is vibrated, these vibrations run down the length of the string at the pitch created by the tension it is under, the thickness of the string, the material it is made from and the length of the vibrating portion of the string.
-It then travels through the bridge.
-The action of the violin bridge is essential to the tone of the instrument.
-Parts of the bridge act like a spring while other parts provide a direct path for the sound.
-If poorly cut, a bridge can easily dampen the sound significantly.
+When a string is vibrated, these vibrations run down the length of the string.
+The sound is effected by the pitch created by the tension it is under, the thickness of the string, the material it is made from and the length of the vibrating portion of the string.
+The sound then then travels through the bridge (whose characteristics are essential to the tone of the instrument.
+Parts of the bridge act like a spring while other parts more directly offer a path for the sound/vibrations to travel.
+If a bridge is poorly cut, that can significantly dampen the sound and alter the sound quality.
 The vibrations then travel through the top.
-Underneath the treble side of the bridge below the top is the sound post which extends from the top plate to the back plate of the instrument.
-This side of the bridge rests almost on top of the post which acts as a pivot for the sideways rocking motion of the bridge.
+Under the treble side of the bridge, below the top, is the sound post which extends from the underside of the top plate to the back plate of the instrument.
+The treble side of the bridge rests close to the top of the post which acts as a pivot for the sideways rocking motion of the bridge.

-Inside glued to the top almost parallel to the strings and underneath the bass side of the bridge is a long, thin wooden strip called the bass bar.
-The bass side foot of the bridge transfers the energy from the strings to the top plate of the instrument.
+Inside the instrument, glued to the top, almost parallel to the strings and underneath the bass side of the bridge is a long, thin wooden strip called the bass bar.
+The bass side foot of the bridge transfers the vibrations/energy from the strings to the top plate of the instrument.
 The bass bar helps to transfer that energy to the large top plate.

 The vibrations then travel down through the sound post and are reflected off the inside of the back of the instrument.
 It bounces around inside and makes its way out through the sound or "f" holes.
 The actual character of the tone is affected by many things.
 The quality of the strings and what they are made of, the wood selection of the entire instrument, the workmanship with the thicknesses regarding the particular pieces of wood being used, the body shape and arching, the varnish materials and application, the cut and setup of the bridge and post and other components, the quality of bow and hair and the player themselves.